collinbarrett/collinbarrett.github.io/_posts/2020-03-02-givecamp-memphis-2020.md

         2020](/assets/img/giveCampMemphis2020_craftOrganization_collinmbarrett-300x228.jpg)](/assets/img/giveCampMemphis2020_craftOrganization_collinmbarrett.jpg)
         <figcaption>Team Craft</figcaption>
     </figure>
-</div>I would have been very happy supporting most of the organizations that were participating, but I ended up choosing
-Craft Organization because they did not seem to have as many volunteers near the end of the team formation hour (think speed-“dating” while eating).
+I would have been very happy supporting most of the organizations that were participating, but I ended up choosing Craft Organization because they did not seem to have as many volunteers near the end of the team formation hour (think speed-“dating” while eating).
 I am quite glad to have met Milton Craft and this small band of volunteers.